Milestones in Neuroscience Research

 1992 - Giacomo Rizzolatti describes mirror neurons in area F5 of the monkey premotor cortex

-1993 - The gene responsible for Huntington's disease is identified
+1993 - The genetic code responsible for Huntington's disease is identified

 1994 - Alfred G. Gilman and Martin Rodbell share the Nobel Prize for their discovery of G-protein coupled receptors and their role in signal transduction